 Modern systems won’t even notice “the big switch off”.
 However, older and outdated intruder alarms will take a lot of time and attention.

 In 2019 there were nearly 3 million PSTN connected intruder alarms across the UK.
 Lots of monitored systems, which is the majority of commercial systems, still have PSTN or ISDN connections.
-From June 2021, at least 1.2 million premises will be affected by switchover.
+In 2023, at least 1 million premises will be affected by switchover.
+As there are still so many non-ARC connections, speech and text dial type technologies will fail to operate correctly.
 After this date, PSTN services will no longer be sold in Belfast, Birmingham, Cornwall, London, Manchester, Leeds and Liverpool.

 After the 2025 switch off, devices that rely on PSTN or ISDN communications will not signal.
 Which means, the property will be unmonitored and the user will be left unprotected.